Asphodelus ramosus

 Asphodelus ramosus, the branched asphodel, is a perennial herbaceous plant in the order Asparagales.
 Similar in appearance to Asphodelus albus and particularly Asphodelus cerasiferus and Asphodelus aestivus, it may be distinguished by its highly branched stem and smaller fruits.
-There has been a lot of confusion over the nomenclature and taxonomy of the species, owing to its similarity to Asphodelus aestivus.
+There has been much confusion over the nomenclature and taxonomy of the species, owing to its similarity to Asphodelus aestivus.

 Asphodelus ramosus is native to the Mediterranean region of southern Europe, northern Africa, and the Middle East.
 It can also be found in the Canary Islands.
 It is particularly common in coastal areas of the Mediterranean with intensive grazing and occasional fire.
 In some areas it shows an affinity for acidic soils, mainly schist.
 It can form abundant colonies, usually flowering in February to May.
 It has been thought to be Homer's asphodel of the underworld, but so has the closely related Asphodeline lutea.
 The branched asphodel is known to contain colchicine, a chemical used in the treatment of gout.